scala/scala-lang/_online_courses/functional_programming_principles_scala.md

 showDate: false
 ---

 Functional programming is becoming increasingly widespread in industry.
 This trend is driven by the adoption of Scala as the main programming language for many applications.
 Scala fuses functional and object-oriented programming in a practical package.
-It interoperates seamlessly with both Java and Javascript.
+It interoperates seamlessly with both Java and JavaScript.
 Scala is the implementation language of many important frameworks, including Apache Spark, Kafka, and Akka.
 It provides the core infrastructure for sites such as X, Tumblr and Coursera.

 In this course you will discover the elements of the functional programming style and learn how to apply them usefully in your daily programming tasks.
 You will also develop a solid foundation for reasoning about functional programs, by touching upon proofs of invariants and the tracing of execution symbolically.